OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 #### HTML Source Code

 This technique is based on finding certain patterns in the HTML page source code.
 Often one can find a lot of information which helps a tester to recognize a specific component.
-One of the common markers are HTML comments that directly lead to framework disclosure.
+One of the common markers is HTML comments that directly lead to framework disclosure.
 More often, certain framework-specific paths can be found, i.e. links to framework-specific CSS or JS folders.
 Finally, specific script variables might also point to a certain framework.

 From the screenshot below, one can easily determine the framework in use and its version by the mentioned markers.
 The comment, specific paths and script variables can all help an attacker to quickly determine an instance of ZK framework.

 ![ZK Framework Sample](images/Zk_html_source.png)\
 *Figure 4.1.8-2: ZK Framework HTML Source Sample*

 Frequently such information is positioned in the `<head>` section of HTTP responses, in `<meta>` tags, or at the end of the page.
 Nevertheless, entire responses should be analyzed since it can be useful for other purposes such as inspection of other useful comments and hidden fields.
-Sometimes, web developers do not care much about hiding information about the frameworks or components used.
+Sometimes, web developers may not sufficiently obscure the information about the frameworks or components used.
 It is still possible to stumble upon something like this at the bottom of the page:

 ![Banshee Bottom Page](images/Banshee_bottom_page.png)\
 *Figure 4.1.8-3: Banshee Bottom Page*

 ### Specific Files and Folders

 There is another approach which greatly helps an attacker or tester to identify applications or components with high accuracy.
 Every web component has its specific file and folder structure on the server.
-It has been noted that one can see the specific path from the HTML page source but sometimes they are not explicitly presented there and still reside on the server.
+It has been noted that one can see the specific path from the HTML page source but sometimes they are not explicitly presented there and may still reside on the server.

 In order to uncover them, a technique known as forced browsing or "dirbusting" is used.
 Dirbusting is brute forcing a target with known folder and filenames and monitoring HTTP-responses to enumerate server content.
 This information can be used both for finding default files and attacking them, and for fingerprinting the web application.
 Dirbusting can be done in several ways, the example below shows a successful dirbusting attack against a WordPress-powered target with the help of defined list and intruder functionality of Burp Suite.